corcorana/restingIAF/iaf_manu.md

 If there are an insufficient number of channel estimates to satisfy $cMin$, no PAF$_M$ or CoG$_M$ estimates are returned (in some cases, $cMin$ will be satisfied for CoG$_M$, but not PAF$_M$, on account of the latter's more stringent criteria).

 Given that resting-state EEG is often recorded both before and after an experimental session, we also included the facility to compute repeated-measures comparisons and grand averages across IAF summary statistics.
-Indeed, since both the quality and quantity of intraindividual alpha-band activity may vary across recordings [see for e.g., @samaha2015], we recommend such cross-recording comparisons in order to maximise the likelihood of deriving reliable IAF estimates.
+Indeed, since both the quality and quantity of intraindividual alpha-band activity may vary across recordings [see for e.g., @samaha2015], we recommend such cross-recording comparisons in order to improve the likelihood of reliable IAF estimation.
 Since separate EEG recordings may not be equivalent in terms of quantity of information rendered, grand averaged IAF estimates (IAF$_{GA}$) are calculated using a weighted mean which takes into account the proportion of channels that contributed to each constituent summary statistic:

 $$ \text{IAF}_{GA} = \frac{ \text{IAF}_1 \beta_1 + \text{IAF}_2 \beta_2 } {\beta_1 + \beta_2} , $$